123456FMBabcd/PythonHelper/README.md

 # PythonHelper

 # Introduction
 This is PythonHelper, a project designed to assist Python beginners.
-Inspired by my own experience of getting caught in the rain while learning Python, I wanted to provide an umbrella of support for others.
+Having faced challenges while learning Python, the author wishes to assist others in overcoming similar difficulties.
 # Project Features
 PythonHelper can help you with the installation of Python, as well as three common Python editors: PyCharm, Spyder, and Jupyter.
 It also installs a series of commonly used extension libraries and PyCharm plugins.
 The project automatically adjusts certain Python system requirements, such as environment variables, to facilitate a quick start with Python.
 When used in conjunction with some basic Python textbooks available in the market, PythonHelper can enhance the learning experience.